nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Exporting a show: `export`

-**Description:** Want to easily export Trackermon data to other devices?
+**Description:** Wanting to easily export Trackermon data to other devices?
 Just use our export function!

 **Format:** `export`